Accounting of Crypto & NFTs in India Explained

 • No amortization if useful life is indefinite

-• Annual impairment testing mandatory
+• Annual impairment testing may be required

-NFT-Specific Considerations in Accounting
+NFT-Specific Accounting Considerations

 • Accounting policies adopted

-• Valuation methods used
+• Valuation methodology

-• Risk and volatility disclosures
+• Risk disclosures

 Quick Revision Table for Exams

-Area Key Point
+Topic Key Point

-Cash Classification Not permitted
+Cash Classification Not Permitted

 Exam Importance High

-• Theory-based descriptive answers
+• Relevant for descriptive answers and case studies

 Conclusion